lpervez/Graph-Algorithm-Simulator/docs/TASKS.md

 //This interface defines an algorithm that can be simulated with the GUI interface ThreeTenAlg {...}

-//You will be writing this algorithm (Dijkstra's shortest path) class ThreeTenPrim implements ThreeTenAlg {...}
+//You will be writing this algorithm (Prim's Minimum Spanning Tree) class ThreeTenPrim implements ThreeTenAlg {...}

 //This is the simulator and handles all the graphical stuff, it is provided.